taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 - No impact on the systems under test (how many DBAs have spent time performance tuning their monitoring databases :)?)
 - Great operating cost (free tier lets you log _a lot_ of Pester results every month)

-If you don't have a Log Analytics workspace I did a fairly detailed writeup last month: [Getting started with Log Analytics and PowerShell logging].
+If you don't already have a Log Analytics workspace I did a fairly detailed writeup last month: [Getting started with Log Analytics and PowerShell logging].

 <!--more-->

 ## Pester Result Schema

-While we could log an absolutely minimal object to Log Analytics, I've found that adding a little more structure is helpful.
+While we could log an absolutely minimal object to Log Analytics, I've found that adding a little more structure is helpful for both debugging and analysing test results.

 We'll be building the result objects in PowerShell, and then sending the objects to be stored in a table in Log Analytics.
-Property names are suffixed with their data type when ingested to Log Analytics, shown below as their LA Name (Log Analytics Name).
+The below table shows the property names, as well as their column name in the table in Log Analytics.
+Columns are suffixed with their data type when created in Log Analytics, shown below as their LA Name (Log Analytics Name).

 |Property|LA Name|Description|
 |---|---|---|